ganguli-lab/grid-pattern-formation/README.md

   Train a model and visualize its hidden unit ratemaps.

 * [**main.py**]():
-  Or, train a model from the comand line.
+  Or, train a model from the command line.

 ## Result